 Runtime of fastest solver

-Effect of UC, transmission expansion, and CO2 constraints on GenX models
+Effect of transmission expansion and CO2 constraints on GenX models

 Runtime of fastest solver